unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 **M**odel, **V**iew, **U**pdate, e**X**tended (**MVUX**) is an evolution of the MVU design pattern, that encourages unidirectional flow of immutable data.
 MVUX supports data binding, bringing together the best of the MVU and MVVM design patterns.

 MVUX uses a source code generator to generate bindable proxies for each Model.
-Additional proxies may be generated for other entities where needed.
+Additional bindable proxies are generated for other entities where needed.

-Bindable proxies are used as a bridge that enables immutable entities to work with the WinUI data-binding engine.
+Bindable proxies are used as a bridge that enables immutable entities to work with the Uno Platform data-binding engine.

-The states in the Model are monitored for data-binding changes, at which point the objects will be **recreated** fresh instead of simply changing their properties.
+Changes in the bindable proxies result in parts of the Model being recreated, rather than changing properties.
+This ensures the Model is immutable, and thus eliminates a large set of potential exceptions and issues related to mutable entities.

 ## Learning MVUX by samples